milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 We want you to be in control of how your personal data is used by us.
 You can do this in the following ways:

+We want you to be in control of how your personal data is used by us.
+You can do this in the following ways:

 You can ask us for a copy of the personal data we hold about you.

-You can inform us of any changes to your personal data or ask us to correct any of the personal data we hold about you.
-As explained below, you can make some of these changes yourself when you have a user account.
+You can inform us of any changes to your personal data, or you can ask us to correct any of the personal data we hold about you.
+As explained below, you can make some of these changes yourself, online, when you have a user account,

-In certain situations, you can ask us to erase, block, or restrict the processing of the personal data we hold about you, or object to particular ways that we use your personal data.
+In certain situations, you can ask us to erase, block or restrict the processing of the personal data we hold about you, or object to particular ways in which we are using your personal data,

 In certain situations, you can also ask us to send the personal data you've given us to a third party.